About Arlington

 The Arlington Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Kiowa County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Arlington, Colorado residents are available through the local police department and authorized providers in Kiowa County.
+Fingerprinting services for Arlington, Colorado residents are available through local police (where present) and authorized providers in Kiowa County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Kiowa County Sheriff's Office for scheduling and fees.

 To register to vote in Arlington, Colorado, residents can register online through the Colorado Secretary of State's website, by mail, or in person at the Kiowa County elections office.
 Colorado requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Colorado Secretary of State's voter lookup tool.
 For local municipal elections in Arlington, contact the Kiowa County Clerk's office for schedules and ballot information.

 Property records for Arlington, Colorado are maintained by the Kiowa County Assessor's Office and the Kiowa County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Kiowa County, including parcels in Arlington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Kiowa County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Colorado counties provide online property record searches through their county websites.
-For in-person requests, visit the Kiowa County offices at the county courthouse.
 The Kiowa County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Arlington, Colorado residents are available through both county and state offices.
 The Colorado Department of Public Health and Environment, Vital Records Section, located in Denver, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Colorado.
 Orders can be placed online, by mail, or in person.
 Locally, the Kiowa County Clerk's office issues marriage licenses and maintains marriage records for Kiowa County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.